hisaveliy/coding-standards/README.md

 ## Commit and Pull-request standards

+### Naming
-**Both Commit's and Pull-request's name must meet the following rules**
+Both Commit's and Pull-request's name must meet the following rules

 - Use the present tense ("Add feature" not "Added feature")
 - Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 - The first word must be a verb ("Add", "Fix".
 "Improve" etc)

-**Required for every pull-request**
+### Pull-request description

-In the pull-request description area specify:
+In the pull-request description area the following information must be specified:

 - a list of updates where each item is labeled either `new-feature`, `improvement`, or `bug`
 - refer a trello card for this task
+- it is ok if a pull-request contains several tasks completed.
+You have to specify the main task's name in the headline, and write down the list of all the updates in the description.

+### Pull-request example

+**Headline**
+> Update the settings fields of styling options

+**Description**
+> - `new-feature` - add styling settings for product page typography [Trello card](https://example.com)
+> - `improvement` - add animation library [Trello card](https://example.com)
+> - `bug` - fix product page mobile appearance [Trello card](https://example.com)

 |Type|Meaning|
 |:---|:---|